Project status: Closed

 • Recreational Park – Belconnen – skate park

-We are undertaking audits of each site, seeking views and experiences of individuals and representative groups, and reviewing how other cities are redesigning urban spaces to be more welcoming and inclusive.
+We undertook audits of each site, seeking views and experiences of individuals and representative groups, and reviewed how other cities are redesigning urban spaces to be more welcoming and inclusive.

 This might include: